 Joel Paulus is a dancer, singer, actor, musician, choreographer and teacher originally from Baytown, Texas.
 Mr. Paulus has performed with many regional and civic ballet companies across the United States including Rochester City Ballet, North Star Ballet, and Contemporary Ballet Theater of New York.
 In New York when not dancing freelance, he could seen performing for three seasons as a supernumerary with the Metropolitan Opera and American Ballet Theatre.
 He was also a member of Dance Spectrum, At Marah Dance Theater and in conjunction with the Jose Limon Dance Company danced in There is a Time for the C.S.
 Lewis Institute in Cambridge, England.
 Other credits include choreography for the NIV Kids Club video series, the Lincoln Center Out of Doors Festival, and various regional musical theater productions ranging from Pirates of Penzance to South Pacific.
 Places of study include: City Ballet of Houston, Joffrey Ballet School as full scholarship trainee, Broadway Dance Center, Steps, a BFA in Musical Theatre/Dance emphasis, and an MA in Christian Apologetics researching the theological value of ballet.
 Mr. Paulus’ studies afforded him the opportunity to glean from a spectrum of dance luminaries including David Howard, Elenor D’Antuono, Fernando Bujones, Donald McKayle, and Charles McGowan.
 He has taught ballet classes in the greater Houston, Charlotte, and New York areas.
 Mr. Paulus has received a PhD in Theology and the Arts and is an Artist in Residence with the Union County Youth Ballet.

 Alex White is a New York native raised in the south Bronx.
 He attended UNCC as a nursing major.
 A lover of all things active, he played basketball, ran track and boxed competitively.
 He eventually found his true love of the arts.
 Alex has been a part of many major productions including the movie, Alvin and the Chipmunks, along with a host of Broadway shows (most recently The Lion King) and toured with Disney.
-He has been teaching in the southeast region for the past four years at numerous dance studios in the Charlotte area.
+He has been teaching since 2016 at numerous dance studios in the Charlotte area.
 He has also trained traditional African dance, ballet, jazz, and most notably, hip hop since 2012.